andorardo/noun-verb/README.md

 ## Description

 The dataset contains sentences in CoNLL format.
-Each sentence has single token annotated as either VERB or NON-VERB.
-The data sources are Wikipedia, Wikihow and Search Ads.
+Each sentence has a single token that has been manually annotated as either VERB or NON-VERB.
+The data sources are Wikipedia, Wikihow and advertisements.
 Before each sentence there is a comment line with the source of the sentence.
 In case of Wikipedia and Wikihow, the url of the source page for the sentence is included.

-The annotations is done through crowdsourcing as described in the paper in the citation section.
-Note that some of the examples are filtered from the dataset used in the paper.
-The results for all the used models in the paper is recomputed for the filtered dataset the New Results section.

-The dataset is splitted into Train/Dev/Test sections.
+The dataset is split into Train/Dev/Test sections.
 For Dev and Test sections the annotations included either VERB or NON-VERB in XPOS, UPOS  and FEATS columns.
-For the Train section, XPOS and UPOS columns are replaced with fine POS tag obtained by running automatic tagger and select the top tag that matched the crowdcompute label.
+For the Train section, XPOS and UPOS columns are replaced with a (predicted) fine POS tag obtained by running automatic tagger and selecting the top tag that matched the gold coarse-grained VERB/NON-VERB label.

-Example of a training sentence is shown below:
+An example of a training sentence is shown below:

 ```
 # https://www.wikihow.com/Not-Get-Bored-on-a-Long-Car-Ride